 Baker hasn’t shown much stylistic range in her career to date, but she’s effective at what she does – emotive songs that deal with big issues.
-Her voice is powerful but vulnerable, and it works perfectly with her emotional song-writing.
-She’s reportedly amazing live too.
+Her voice is powerful yet vulnerable, and it works perfectly with her emotional song-writing.
+She’s reportedly amazing live as well.

 Julien Baker Album Reviews

 Baker was a member of the band Forrister when she recorded a solo EP of songs that didn’t fit her band.
 Using her friend’s free studio time, she recorded demos, and she travelled to Richmond, Virginia, to record sparse versions of her songs.
 The songs were recorded quickly and released on Bandcamp as an EP – ‘Vessels’ and ‘Brittle Boned’ were added to the record later.
 While the arrangements are low-key, Baker’s songs often deal with big issues like addiction and faith.
 The stark sound works for Baker’s heartfelt songs, making them rawer and more poignant.

 Sprained Ankle becomes more immersive the deeper it gets into the running list.
 Baker’s vocals take flight on ‘Rejoice’ – “I rejoice, and complain/I never know what to say/But I think there’s a god and he hears either way” is a great line.
 The keening electric guitar of ‘Vessels’ is a lovely accompaniment for Baker’s voice, while ‘Go Home’ is a cathartic closer, concluding with a piano version of modern hymn ‘In Christ Alone’.
 There’s great stuff at the start of the record too – the double-tracked vocals on tracks like ‘Good News’ are the only indication that these songs weren’t laid down in one sitting, while ‘Blacktop’ is typically confessional.

 Sprained Ankle is a lovely debut, with Baker’s songs often immersive.